 Social distancing has made work in the film industry more difficult than ever.
 What with all the cleaning and the keeping 2 metres away and the masks and those little surveys that say you know on-set safety.
 It’s tough starting up again but even more so, it’s tough having a layout for film shoots.
 But not for Dylan Hryciuk, as he knows just what to do.
 With the help of Blackmagic Design cameras and great tactics of set safety, Dylan came up with a creative way to film movies again.
 Not just any movies, but special graduation movies for students who are barely in school at this time.
+I understand it’s hard being out of school especially for me being someone who wonders can someone do my assignment (I had a learning disability).
+But for those who only miss school because of their social circles and not the assignments in particular, it’s only right they get a chance to have their experiences discussed on film.
 I spoke with Dylan on this matter and he was happy to explain what went into the process.

 HNMAG: What inspired you to make these kinds of videos?